MissStrong/ICS4UE_Semester_1_2018-2019/24_Activity_19_Software-Development/3-Lesson-JAR-Files.md

 From outside of NetBeans, you can click on the .jar file, and your program should open.

 If it doesn't open, it is likely because your program does not compile (i.e. something doesn't work).
-If your program reads from a textfile, or uses an image, you need to ensure that these files are appropriately located with respect to the .jar file; otherwise, it won't compile.
+If your program reads from a non-Java file, or uses an image, you need to ensure that these files are appropriately located with respect to the .jar file; otherwise, it won't compile.

 For example, the Jotto Program relies on jottoWords.txt.
 This textfile needs to be in the same folder as the .jar file in order for the code `File jottoFile = new File("jottoWords.txt");` to work.